RevenueCat-Samples/stripe-no-website-example/readme.md

 ## Using the Sample

----
+⚠️

-**Please ensure you have [connected your Stripe account](https://docs.revenuecat.com/docs/stripe#1-connect-with-stripe) to your RevenueCat account before making test purchases.**
+**Please make sure you have [connected your Stripe account](https://docs.revenuecat.com/docs/stripe#1-connect-with-stripe) to your RevenueCat account before making test purchases.**

 ---